beach style kitchen idea

 The hardware is usually simple in a coastal kitchen.
 For example, white cabinets and drawers accented by gold hardware.
 Brushed nickel is also used for hardware to match the stainless steel appliances.

-Oversized drawer pulls are another option.
-They can be placed vertically on tall cabinets or horizontal on larger drawers.
+Another option is oversized drawer pulls.
+They can be placed vertically on tall cabinets or horizontally on larger drawers.

-For the beach-inspired kitchen, an undermount sink will not take away from the general aesthetic of the house.
+For the beach-inspired kitchen, an under-mount sink will not detract from the house’s overall aesthetic.
 Stainless steel or another material can be used.

 Wall Art